 More detailed information regarding the compensation of officers and directors of the Company is disclosed in the management information circular.
-The most recent management information circular is available under profile of the Company on SEDAR at www.sedar.com.
+The most recent management information circular is available under the Company's profile on SEDAR at www.sedar.com.

 FINANCIAL INSTRUMENTS AND OTHER INSTRUMENTS